devstream-io/devstream/docs/plugins/gitlab-ce-docker.md

 | `$GITLAB_HOME/logs`   | `/var/log/gitlab` | For storing logs                           |
 | `$GITLAB_HOME/config` | `/etc/gitlab`     | For storing the GitLab configuration files |

-So, we can customize some configurations as follows:
+So, we can customize the following configurations:

 1. hostname
 2. host port